restic/restic/doc/030_preparing_a_new_repo.rst

     Losing your password means that your data is irrecoverably lost.

-If needed, you can manually specify the region to use by either setting the environment variable ``AWS_REGION`` or calling restic with an option parameter like ``-o s3.region="us-east-1"``.
+If needed, you can manually specify the region to use by either setting the environment variable ``AWS_DEFAULT_REGION`` or calling restic with an option parameter like ``-o s3.region="us-east-1"``.
 If the region is not specified, the default region is used.
-Afterwards, the S3 server (``s3.amazonaws.com``) will redirect restic to the correct endpoint.
+Afterwards, the S3 server (at least for AWS, ``s3.amazonaws.com``) will redirect restic to the correct endpoint.

 Until version 0.8.0, restic used a default prefix of ``restic``, so the files in the bucket were placed in a directory named ``restic``.
 If you want to